kuchynkm/newpyprj/README.md

 ## Usage
-I recommend to clone the script, edit it as needed, make it executable and add it to your `$PATH`.
+I recommend to clone the script, edit it as needed and make it executable.

+For future convenience, append it to `$PATH` via your `~/.bashrc`, `~/.zshrc` or whatever alternative your shell is using.

-This way, you will be able to run it from anywhere with `./newpyprj.sh`.
+This way, you will be able to run it from anywhere, anytime.
 At least that's the way I use it :)